nathanwoulfe/NestingContently/README.md

 While the days of Nested Content are largely behind us, the same issue exists in Block Grid and Block List.

-The latest versions of Nesting Contently support ONLY Block-based editors on Umbraco 10+, adding a toggle to the block header so your editors will forever be ... wait for it ...
+The latest versions of Nesting Contently support ONLY Block-based editors, adding a toggle to the block's action bar so your editors will forever be ... wait for it ...
 Nesting Contently.

+Version 17+ targets Umbraco's new (Bellissima) backoffice and requires Umbraco 17.5+, where the toggle is implemented as a native `blockAction` extension.
+Earlier versions (v10–v13) target the legacy AngularJS backoffice.

 # Getting started